optionblox/yieldblox-docs/docs/Stellar.md

 More anchors can be viewed on [Steller Expert]( https://stellar.expert/explorer/public/)

-As Stellar's network grows, we are confident that more anchors will materialize and expand OptionBlox's functionality.
+As Stellar's network grows, we are confident that more anchors will materialize and expand YieldBlox's functionality.